FNH-TTS: Mixture-of-Experts Duration Modeling for Robust Neural Speech Synthesis: Methodology

 -5pt

-$\mathcal{L}_{rec}$ and $\mathcal{L}_{kl}$ are for the Text, Speaker, Posterior Encoder, and Flow.
-We retain these modules and loss functions without modification.
+$\mathcal{L}_{rec}$ and $\mathcal{L}_{kl}$ correspond to the reconstruction and KL losses used by the original VITS modules, including the Text Encoder, Speaker Encoder, Posterior Encoder, and Flow.
+These modules and losses are retained without modification.

-$\mathcal{L}_{dur}$ corresponds to the DP.
-We adopt the newly proposed Mixture-of-Experts Duration Predictor (MoE-DP).
-This module falls under the category of Deterministic Duration Predictors (DDP) \cite{mehta2024should}, meaning it directly outputs phoneme durations. $\mathcal{L}_{dur}$ consists of two components: (1). $\mathcal{L}_{mas}$, computed using Monotonic Alignment Search (MAS) \cite{kim2020glow} result, (2). $\mathcal{L}_{aux}$, an auxiliary loss designed to balance the workload among different experts.
+$\mathcal{L}_{dur}$ supervises the DP.
+We replace the original DP with the proposed Mixture-of-Experts Duration Predictor (MoE-DP).
+This module belongs to the category of Deterministic Duration Predictors (DDP)~\cite{mehta2024should}, as it directly predicts phoneme durations. $\mathcal{L}_{dur}$ consists of two components: $\mathcal{L}_{mas}$, computed from the Monotonic Alignment Search (MAS)~\cite{kim2020glow} result, and $\mathcal{L}_{aux}$, an auxiliary loss for balancing the workload among experts.
 Details are provided in Section~\ref{sec:MoE-DP}.

-$\mathcal{L}_{gen}$ and $\mathcal{L}_{adv}$ are used for the Vocoder.
-To mitigate the synthesis challenges introduced by complex and diverse phoneme durations, we employ two advanced multi-scale discriminators to enhance the Vocoder's perception on both the temporal and frequency domain.
-The outputs of these discriminators are used to compute $\mathcal{L}_{adv}$.
-Additionally, to improve synthesis efficiency, we integrate the VOCOS vocoder into our end-to-end system.
+$\mathcal{L}_{adv}$ and $\mathcal{L}_{gen}$ are the adversarial and generator-side vocoder losses.
+To mitigate the synthesis difficulty introduced by complex and diverse phoneme durations, we adopt two advanced multi-scale discriminators to enhance temporal and frequency-domain discrimination.
+In addition, we integrate a VOCOS-style vocoder into the end-to-end training pipeline to improve synthesis efficiency.
 Details are provided in Section~\ref{sec:vocoder}.